JoeH1020/Redtrack/API/README.md

     .NET 7 SDK

-Installing
+### Installing

-Clone the repository:
+Clone the repository

-Navigate to the Redtrack API folder:
+Navigate to the Redtrack API folder -> cd API

-cd RedtrackAPI

-Restore the required NuGet packages:
+Restore the required NuGet packages -> dotnet restore

-#### dotnet restore

 ### Running the API

-To run the Redtrack API, execute the following command in the terminal:
+To run the Redtrack API, execute the following command in the terminal -> dotnet run

-#### dotnet run

 This command will build and start the API on your local machine.
-Once the API is running, you can access it using your preferred API testing tool, such as Postman or Insomnia.
+The API should run on http://localhost:5108 so make sure no other application is running on that port.